 Full dentures are available in two styles: conventional or immediate.
 Conventional dentures are applied within eight to twelve weeks after removing the final tooth.
 Because these dentures attach to the gums, you have to wait for them to fully heal before the dentures can be placed.

-Partial dentures are a kind of removable denture.
+Partial dentures are a kind of removable dentures.
 These are made up of a plastic base or metal framework that supports the number of teeth that need to be replaced.
 These dentures are held in the mouth by clasps.
 The plastic partial dentures normally used for emergency or temporary replacement of missing teeth and the metal framework are traditional designs due to the rigidity and strength of the metal.
 There are also fixed partial dentures, and these are known as bridges.

 Both full and partial dentures can be very functional and are excellent choices for tooth replacement.
 Therefore, choosing full or partial dentures depends upon your specific needs.
 Partial dentures are often the better option because they help retain the health of your remaining teeth and bone.
 Set up a consultation with Dr. Vose to see which dentures are right for you!